seehuhn/go-pdf/font/NOTES.md

 ## Simple PDF Fonts

 Simple fonts always use a single byte per character.
-Thus, only 256 distinct characters can be encoded.
+Thus, only 256 distinct glyphs can be used, even if the font contains more glyphs.

 ### Type1 Fonts